-Suffolk Constabulary made six referrals to the Information Commissioners Office (ICO) in 2022/23 (2021/22: three).
-None of these have resulted in formal action from the ICO however two referrals remain ongoing.
-These relate to two separate data breaches following the dissemination of Freedom of Information (FOI) responses.
-Individuals impacted by these breaches of their personal data have been notified and the breaches have been reported through the media.
-Controls were immediately introduced to prevent similar types of breaches occurring in the future.
+Suffolk Constabulary made five referrals to the Information Commissioners Office (ICO) in 2023/24 (2022/23: six).
+None of these have resulted in formal action from the ICO, however one referral remains open.
+All recommendations from the ICO have been actioned, as necessary.
+Two referrals remain ongoing from 2022/23.
+These relate to two separate data breaches following the dissemination of Freedom of Information responses.